-Map 2: White Flint 2 Sector Plan Area and adjacent plan areas and the City of Rockville
+Map 2: White Flint 2 Sector Plan Area, adjacent plan areas and City of Rockville

-Demographic Profiles and Housing Resources
+2.1.2 Demographic Profiles and Housing Resources

 Per the 2010 U.S. Census, the White Flint 2 Study Area, which is a larger geographic area than the White Flint 2 Sector Plan area, has 8,140 residents in 4,490 households.
-The average household size is 1.81 persons, which is below the 2.70 persons per household countywide.
-The area's high percentage of single-person households, 46 percent, compared to the countywide average of 25 percent, and senior households with low-income, contribute to the lower average household income of \$93,683 than the County's average of \$132,222 in 2013.
-A majority of households are non-family, 59 percent, in contrast to only 31 percent of households countywide.
+The average household size is 1.81 persons, smaller than the 2.70 persons per household countywide.
+The area's high percentage of single-person households, 46 percent, compared to the countywide average of 25 percent, and senior households with low-